MRGS/gamecurious-site/README.md

 #### Last Updated October 16 2018
 * Graphic design and coding: Zolani
-* Design and coding: Gersande & mstfa
+* Design and coding: Gersande
+* Additional coding: mstfa
-* Translation and copy: Joachim and the Game Curious Collective
+* Translation and copy: Joachim, mstfa and the Game Curious Collective